Tarsem Jassar

-Tarsem Jassar is a Indian singer, songwriter and actor associated with Punjabi films and music.
+Tarsem Singh Jassar (born 4 July 1986) is an Indian singer, rapper, songwriter and actor associated with Punjabi films and music.
 He is well known for his work in films Rabb Da Radio and Rabb Da Radio 2.
-Jassar along with his label mate Kulbir jhinjer launched their own label 'Vehli Janta Records' in 2013.
+Jassar along with his label mate Kulbir Jhinjer launched their own label 'Vehli Janta Records' in 2013.

+Early life

+Jassar was born on 4 July 1986 in the village of Jassar in Ludhiana district of Punjab.